 How I Use Connectedness to Realize New Opportunities, Practice Gratitude, and Learn More About the World Around Me

-I finally took the plunge and registered for a guided 1-week hiking trip in the backcountry of British Columbia, Canada.
-I had been talking about organizing my own multi-day backpacking trip for several years, but had not (yet) made it happen.
-I decided to change my tactic and, instead of relying on my self to organize, I would pay and join a guided group; in that way, I would finally realize this hiking dream.
+I finally took the plunge and registered for a guided one-week hiking trip in the backcountry of British Columbia, Canada.
+I had been talking about organizing my own multi-day backpacking trip for several years but had not (yet) made it happen.
+I decided to change my tactic and, instead of relying on myself to organize, I would pay and join a guided group.
+In that way, I would finally realize this hiking dream.

 The Superpower of Your StrengthsFinder Talent of Connectedness

 People who are naturally talented with the CliftonStrengths talent theme of Connectedness tend to believe that what happens in our lives happens for a reason.
 When we reflect on the “why?” behind a particular occurence, the “reasons” come to us as connections between people, places, and events.

 Connectedness is not a blasé state of denial about the agency I have in my life, nor is it a zen-like acceptance of everything that occurs but a genuine belief in the interconnections between all things.
 I do not use it as an excuse to sit back and accept oppression or injustices.
 In fact, because I (like others with high Connectedness) see the unity between things, I am drawn to causes and initiatives where I believe I am making a positive contribution to my community and planet.